dhis2/dhis2-releases/releases/2.42/migration-notes.md

 DELETE FROM programmessage_phonenumbers
 WHERE programmessagephonenumberid IN (SELECT id FROM pm_ids);

+DELETE FROM programnotificationinstance
+WHERE eventid IN (SELECT eventid FROM event_ids);

 DELETE FROM event_notes
 WHERE eventid IN (SELECT eventid FROM event_ids);